 Plating Procedure of Cystine Tryptic Agar

-- Remove new colonies off the top of a suitable medium, e.g., Chocolate Agar but not from a selective primarily isolated plate.
+- Select suitable colonies for inoculation.
+Remove new colonies from a suitable medium, such as Chocolate Agar, but avoid selecting colonies from a selective primarily isolated plate.

-- Repeat this for each tube to be inoculated.
+- Repeat the inoculation process for each tube that needs to be inoculated.

-- Incubate at 35 + 2 degC, using loose caps either aerobically or anaerobically based on the organisms that are being studied; Neisseria should be incubated with tightly fitting caps, particularly in the case of tubes that must be kept inside a CO2 incubator as well as with caps that are loose in an incubator that is not CO2.
-Examine periodically up to 24 hours for growth (turbidity), evidence of motility, and acid production in carbohydrate-containing medium (yellow color in upper layer of medium).
-Some strains might require an incubation period of up to 48-72 hours.
+- Incubate the CTA tubes at a temperature of 35 ± 2°C. The caps can be left loose for aerobic incubation or tightened based on the specific requirements of the organisms being studied.
+For Neisseria, it is recommended to incubate the tubes with tightly fitting caps, particularly when they need to be kept inside a CO2 incubator.
+Regularly examine the tubes for up to 24 hours, looking for signs of growth (turbidity), evidence of motility, and acid production in carbohydrate-containing medium (indicated by a yellow color in the upper layer of the medium).
+Some strains may require an extended incubation period of up to 48-72 hours.

 Result Interpretation of Cystine Tryptic Agar